Setup Guide

 info

-In a web device mode integration, that is, using JavaScript SDK as a source, RudderStack loads the Google Tag Manager native SDK from the https://www.googletagmanager.com/ domain.
+In the web device mode integration, that is, using JavaScript SDK as a source, RudderStack loads the Google Tag Manager native SDK from the https://www.googletagmanager.com/ domain.

 Based on your website’s content security policy, you might need to allowlist this domain to load the Google Tag Manager SDK successfully.